LewisResearchGroup/ms-mint/docs/quickstart.md

 ![](quickstart/peak-preview.png)

-- here you can see the shapes of the extracted peaks
+- here you can see the shapes of the extracted peaks.
-- optimize the retention time with the interactive tool
+- optimize the retention time with the interactive tool.
-- you can click on the image to load the data into the interactive tool or use the dropdown menu
+- you can click on the image to load the data into the interactive tool or use the dropdown menu.
-- highlight the prefered region (highlighted in green) and click
+- highlight the prefered region (highlighted in green) and click on `SET RT TO CURRENT VIEW` to update the retention time window.
 - the horizontal bar indicates how far away the selected window is from the `rt` reference value in the `Targets`.

 ![](quickstart/peak-optimization.png)

-- if you are happy with the peak shapes you can proceed to `Processing`
+- if you are happy with the peak shapes you can proceed to `Processing`.

 ## 6. Switch to `Processing` and start the data extraction with `Run MINT`